-TE ELEPHONE: FAX: FS SDO: Th fo tachments: ne completed package must be forwal reign145@easa.europa.eu, or as a ba 1990-99 or -999.
+TE ELEPHONE: FAX: FS SDO: Th fo tachments: ne completed package must be forwar reign145@easa.europa.eu, or as a ba 1990-99 or -999.
 1. Copy of FAA Form 8000-4 2.
-Copy of FAA Operations Specifications 3.
+A copy of the repair station profile information, and any out 3.
+Copy of FAA Operations Specifications 4.
 Copy of EASA Form 9 for each location (initial certification only).
-4. Copy of EASA Form 9 for each line state the certificate (initial certification only). tion covered under 5.
+5. Copy of EASA Form 9 for each line stat the certificate (initial certification only). ion covered under 6.
 Copy of the signed and completed EAS A Form 16 for the Repair Station